 Before we can touch on types of accounts payable fraud prevention, it's essential to understand the most common methods of payments fraud.
 This makes it easier to detect red flags and invest in solutions to reduce fraud risk.

 The Association of Certified Fraud Examiners (ACFE) keeps a pulse on fraud cases and offers insights into the most widespread fraud methods across industries.
-When it comes to accounts payable, there are several different ways an individual can steal money from the company:
+Understanding these schemes is the first step in protecting your organization.
+When it comes to accounts payable, fraud can originate from both inside and outside your organization.
+Here are the most critical schemes every business should guard against:

 Billing Fraud - In this case, an employee sets up a fake supplier, generally through a shell company, to accept payments from the company through invoice fraud.
 They may also use duplicate invoices to real suppliers to siphon off money.
 The goal is to pay themselves the stolen funds and any other accomplices through this fake account.